Akitsuyoshi/CarND-Traffic-Sign-Classifier-Project/README.md

 Number of classes = 43
 ```

-And then I plot hitogram of the datasets so that I can see how many images each label(traffic signs) exits in that datas.
+And then I plot the hitogram of the datasets so that I can see how many images each label(traffic signs) exits.

 ![alt text][image1]